syndacks/SlideSounds/ROADMAP.md

 - Word images for comprehension:
   - Generate or source 50 word images and store them as `images/words/{wordId}.png` (or similar).
   - Extend `ComprehensionCheckScreen` to show image + word label in each option card.
+(Pig’s five words are fully wired; other words still need assets.)
   - Maintain the existing distractor logic; only the visuals change.
 - Animal & celebration polish:
-  - Refine AnimalAvatar states and animations to better match the wake‑up / celebration beats from the spec.
+  - Refine AnimalAvatar states and animations to better match the wake-up / celebration beats from the spec.
+(Pig now swaps between custom state art and gains a celebratory glow; remaining animals still rely on emoji.)
   - Increase juice on the Celebration screen (stars, confetti, “Play again” affordance).
+(First pass landed with layered confetti, animated word chips, and pulsing CTAs; future passes may add VO timing.)
-- Voice‑over:
+- Voice-over:
   - Define a minimal VO set (intros, “Which one is…?”, correct/incorrect feedback, session start/end).
   - Wire VO playback around key events (enter lesson, enter check, correct/incorrect choice).

-_Status: Not started – blocked mainly on asset decisions/creation._
+_Status: In progress – Pig vertical slice (images + avatar art + celebration polish) is in code; remaining words/animals + VO still pending._

 ---